A letter from our Chief Regulatory Officer, Deven McGraw

 Deven McGraw, JD, MPH, LLM

-Ciitizen Corporation (“Ciitizen”) enables individuals to collect, maintain and share all of their health information as they see fit and under their control.
-We’re empowering the world’s citizens to conquer disease – by making it possible for them to gather, use and share their health information to improve their lives and ultimately the lives of others like them.
+Ciitizen Corporation, (“Ciitizen,” “we,” “us,” “our”) enables individuals to collect, maintain and share all of their health information as they see fit and under their control via its website located at www.ciitizen.com and other technologies (collectively, the “Service”).
+We’re empowering the world’s citizens to conquer disease – by making it possible for all of us to gather, use, and share our health information to improve lives.

 If you have any questions or concerns about this Policy, please contact us at email@example.com.